 Child Health Research Summer and Winter Research Projects

-2026 Summer Research Program
+2026 Winter Research Program

-The 2026 Summer Research Program will run for 6 weeks between 12 January – 20 February 2026.
+The 2026 Winter Research Program will run for 4 weeks between 29 June – 24 July 2026.

 General information on the program, including eligibility and how to apply, is available from the UQ Student Enrichment and Success (SES) program website.